tlietz/bounce_out/README.md

     2. The pieces are launched
 6. Once pieces have stopped moving, return to step `3`

-In the app, the algorithm outlined in `plan 2` was used because it had the least amount of things to change and keep track of each round.

 ## Assigning Pieces Owned by each Client

-The current plan to assign which pieces each client owns is the following:
+The first plan to assign which pieces each client owns was the following:

 1. A game lobby is created with a set maximum number of players.
 2. The server sends a `player` integer, starting at `0` to the person that creates the lobby.
 3. Every time a person joins the lobby, `player` is incremented and sent to the client that joined until the maximum number of players for that lobby is reached.
 4. Clients take the array `[1, 2, 3]`, then add `3 * player` to each index to get an array of the ids of the pieces that they own.

+At the start of the game the server creates a map, `pieces`, that has keys of `piece_id` to values of a tuple created with `player_id` and `piece_position`

-## Initializing State of Game
+## Initializing Client's Game State Upon Reconnecting

-To initialize the starting state of the game when a new game is created, or when a client refreshes their browser, the server needs to send this information to the client upon connecting:
+To initialize the state of the game when a client reconnects after temporarily disconnecting, the server needs to send this information to the client that reconnects:

 - The playerId of the client (sent as an integer `playerId`)
-- The location of each piece and the player that it belongs to (sent as a map, `piece_positions` with key of int, `playerId`, to a list of `position` tuples)
+- The server's `pieces` map (keys of `piece_id` to values of a tuple: `player_id`, `piece_position`)

-With this information from the server, the client reconstructs the state of the game by iterating through `piece_positions` map and creating the corresponding pieces.
-The colors that correspond to each player are stored in the client.
+With this information from the server, the client reconstructs the state of the game by iterating through the `pieces` map and creating the corresponding pieces while keeping track of the newly created `pieceId`s.

+After all pieces are created, each client sends the server what each local `pieceId` maps to the server's `piece_id`.
+This is needed because the game may have less pieces in its current state than what it started with, therefore, `pieceId`s that the server has would not match up with those that were newly created.

+The piece colors that correspond to each player are stored in the client.

+## Remembering the player id of a client after disconnecting

+When a client recconnects to the server after temporarily disconnecting, the server needs to send the correct `playerId` to that client.
+This is how the server does that.